iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 majority (89%) of the treaty borrowing occurred within a two year span.[^6]

 {% figure caption: "Figure 1.
 This histogram displays the frequency of language borrowing over different spans of time.
 For example, if a paragraph from treaty _A_ was written in 1848 and a paragraph from treaty _B_ was written in 1855, then the span is 7 years.
-Most of the instances of language borrowing (89%) only spanned 1-2 years." %}
+Most of the instances of language borrowing (89%) only spanned one or two years." %}
 ![A histogram showing the frequency of language borrowing over different spans of time](/assets/img/v01/catalano/figure1.png)
 {% endfigure %}